npct/pct-shiny/tutorial.md

       * Electric bicycles - introducing electric bicycles
 * Representation of cycling desired lines
       * Straight lines - Showing straight lines between the centroid of the underlying geographica details (either MSOA or SOA)
+              * The width of the line is directly propoprtional to the number of commuters
       * Fastest and Quitet Routes - Shows the fastest and the quietest routes between the centroid of the geography
 * Line attribute to display
 * Number of lines to show (top n)